ChickenKyiv/awesome-git-article/courses/d0-pull-requests-course-part1/course-slides-completed/0Intro.md

 When I prepared most slides, related to pull requests - I find out that this course is huge and I have a lot of information that I want to share with my students.

-So I decide to split it into 2 parts.
+So I decided to split it into 2 parts.
-This course is a first part.
+This course is the first part.
 I'll talk about theory and basic terms, related to pull requests.